-SAN DIEGO - As people plan to spring their clocks forward this weekend for daylight saving time, San Diego Humane Society encourages dog owners to spring into lifesaving action for their pets by ensuring their dog's license is up to date.
-During it's A License To Love campaign, San Diego Humane Society is waiving all fees, including late fees, for new or renewed one-year dog licenses for pet owners who live within San Diego Humane Society's jurisdiction (Carlsbad, Del Mar, El Cajon, Encinitas, Escondido, Imperial Beach, La Mesa, Oceanside, Poway, San Diego, San Marcos, Santee, Solana Beach and Vista).
+SAN DIEGO - San Diego Humane Society is encouraging dog owners to take advantage of its free dog licensing campaign, which ends on Friday, March 25.
+During A License To Love, San Diego Humane Society is waiving all fees, including late fees, for new or renewed one-year dog licenses for pet owners who live within San Diego Humane Society's jurisdiction (Carlsbad, Del Mar, El Cajon, Encinitas, Escondido, Imperial Beach, La Mesa, Oceanside, Poway, San Diego, San Marcos, Santee, Solana Beach and Vista).
 To receive a free one-year license, pet owners must complete the licensing process using the promo code FREELICENSE by March 25, 2022.

-To become licensed, dogs must have a California-approved rabies vaccination.
+To become licensed, dogs must have a Californiaapproved rabies vaccination.
 Not only are rabies vaccinations an effective animal and public health measure, they are especially important in San Diego County, where potential exposure to rabies from wildlife is a significant concern.
 The primary rabies vaccination is good for one year.
 The second vaccination is administered one year later.
-Subsequent (or booster) vaccinations are valid for one to three years, depending on the recommendation of your for one to three years, depending on the recommendation of your veterinary care provider.
+Subsequent (or booster) vaccinations are valid for one to three years, depending on the recommendation of your veterinary care provider.